 acomprehensive refurbishment at the Accident and Emergency Department in St Bernard’s Hospital has been completed, along with an expansion project to streamline patient care.
 In addition, the capacity of the minor injuries unit, (as it is also known), has been increased to provide medical attention for five patients at a time, instead of two.
 These changes have already resulted in considerable reductions in waiting times.

-The A&E extension has been equipped with the latest infection control furniture, together with three extra stretchers, a new ceiling and flooring, oxygen masks, new call bells and other features.
+The A&E extension has been equipped with the latest infection control furniture, together with three extra stretchers, a new ceiling and epoxy flooring, oxygen masks, new call bells and other features.
 Additional nursing staff has also been assigned to the unit, together with the recruitment of a new experienced A&E senior consultant, who will be responsible for the overall management of this vital Department.

 As part of the A&E overhaul, GHA policies and protocols have been updated to standardise treatment for all patients, to improve clinical outcomes and ensure that patients receive the highest possible standards of medical care.